abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 ## Creating Custom Metrics in ASP.NET Core Applications

-So far, we have seen what metrics are, which built-in metrics are provided by ASP.NET Core and use the built-in metrics and run the `dotnet-counters` global tool to view these metrics.
+So far, we have seen what metrics are, which built-in metrics are provided by ASP.NET Core, the use of the built-in metrics and running the `dotnet-counters` global tool to view these metrics.
 At this point, let's see how we can create custom metrics and view them via the `dotnet-counters` tool.

 `IMeterFactory` is the recommended service to create *Meter* instances.
-ASP.NET Core registers `IMeterFactory` in dependency injection (DI) by default.
+ASP.NET Core registers the `IMeterFactory` in dependency injection (DI) by default.
 The meter factory integrates metrics with DI, making isolating and collecting metrics easy.

 Assume that, we want to create a metric that holds the sold products in our application.
 For that purpose, as a first step, we can create a metric class as follows: